Manasaas28/Semantic-patent-chatbot/README.md

 Use FAISS for scalable vector search (for large local patent datasets)

 👩‍💻 Developed By
-Built with ❤️ for the Silofortune Hackathon – Data Science Track
+Built for the Silofortune Hackathon – Data Science Track
 Contributors: Manasa A S and team

 📄 License